jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 export LD_LIBRARY_PATH=$MOKIT_ROOT/mokit/lib:$LD_LIBRARY_PATH
 ```

 Remember to run `source ~/.bashrc` to make the environment variables valid.
-If you are working on a Cluster（集群） and using a script to submit any computational task, you should write the environment variables into your script.
+If you are working on a Cluster and using a script to submit any computational task, you should write the environment variables into your script.